-This is for anyone interested in our latest news and adventures as we roam the by-ways of England, Scotland and Europe.
-My mum, for example, (at least, I think she’s interested)
+These posts are for anyone interested in the stuff that happens, and thoughts that occur to us as we roam the by-ways of England, Scotland and Europe.
+Like my family, for example, (at least, I think they’re interested).

 If you read the account of our Big Fat Greek Holiday Disaster, you’ll know things started to go wrong the morning of our departure.
 Disturbingly, this seems to be developing into a pattern.

 Picture This: The warm blue waters of the Ionian Sea, a 5-star hotel on a private sandy beach in Corfu, perfect weather, great food, free drinks, and an upgraded room with sunset views over the ocean.
 What could possibly go wrong?
 Quite a lot, as it turns out.

 By now, the news of the Queen’s death will have reached every last corner of the world.
 There may be a village of pygmies in the Congo Basin who don’t know – and there are likely to be many republicans who don’t care.
 But overall, it’s a moment in history we will all remember.

 It all started with a message from my friend Dinah in Australia.
 “Can you join me in Italy at the end of September?” she wrote.
 “Sadly not”, I had to reply, “But where will you be at the beginning of the month?”
 In Provence, it turned out.
 So Provence it was.